Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

-Similarly, in the overpowered range, DeWalt has opted for 60V over Bosch’s 36V and the difference is obvious.
-The extra voltage allows for a greater range of equipment and you will find everything from drills and drivers to grinders and air compressors.
-They are more powerful and better equipped than Bosch tools, although this does come at a price.
+Similarly, in the overpowered range, DeWalt has opted for 60V over Bosch’s 36V, and the difference is obvious.
+The extra voltage allows for a greater range of equipment, and you will find everything from drills and drivers to grinders and air compressors.
+They are more powerful and better equipped than Bosch tools, but this does come at a price.

 12V Max Series

-Although DeWalt is targeting the professional user, they do have a 12V commercial range.
-The 12V Max range is limited, though, and is really a selection of professional tools that don’t need huge power.
+Although DeWalt targets professional users, they have a 12V commercial range.
+The 12V Max range is limited and is really a selection of professional tools that don’t need much power.
 It includes inspection cameras, radios, and other accessories.

 Bosch vs DeWalt: Price

 Bosch is better known for its consumer range of power tools, while DeWalt targets professional users.
-As such, DeWalt tools tend to be more powerful with greater features but this does come at a price.
+As such, DeWalt tools tend to be more powerful with greater features.
 With that said, it is possible to find some bargains from both companies, as well as high-end products with similarly high-end price tags.

 Bosch’s most popular power tools are its 12V tools.
 These are cheaper tools that are aimed at DIYers and home users.
-They offer enough power to get the job done but professional and regular users may find their regular use to be uncomfortable or that the tools are lacking in certain features.
+They offer enough power to get the job done but professional and regular users may find their regular use to be lacking.

-Bosch does also have an 18V range, equal to DeWalt’s 20V range in terms of the number and range of products, and it offers a very select range of high-end, high-power 36V tools.
+Bosch also has an 18V range, equal to DeWalt’s 20V range in terms of the number and range of products, and it offers a very select range of high-end, high-power 36V tools.

-DeWalt is pretty much the opposite of Bosch in terms of its products and its target market.
-They do offer 12V accessories, but the selection is very limited and even these appear to be accessories that are geared towards the professional user.
-You’re more likely to find jobsite radios than cordless consumer drills.
+DeWalt is the opposite of Bosch in terms of its products and target market.
+They have 12V accessories, but the selection is very limited.
+You’re more likely to find job site radios than cordless consumer drills.

-The DeWalt 20V MAX range, on the other hand, is broad and wide.
+On the other hand, the DeWalt 20V MAX range is extensive.
 It has many tools that can be considered the mainstay of the professional contractor.
 The 60V range also includes some hefty tools that require as much power as possible, and these two ranges are better than Bosch’s equivalent offerings.

 Bosch vs DeWalt: Warranty

 Bosch only includes a one-year limited warranty on its products.
-Limited warranties mean that any damage or required repair must be down to the fault of the tool or the company, and not the user.
-This is a standard warranty condition and applies to DeWalt’s warranties too but is worth mentioning.
+Limited warranties mean that any damage or required repair must be due to the fault of the tool or the company and not the user.
+This standard warranty condition applies to DeWalt’s warranties also but is worth mentioning.